alcionai/corso/website/docs/setup/configuration.md

 We suggest using the `--hide-progress` option if you plan to log to stdout or stderr.

-Log entries contain plain text information by default, including user and file names.
+Log entries, by default, include user names and file names.
+The `--mask-sensitive-data` option can be used to replace this information with anonymized hashes.
-If you plan to share your log outputs publically, the `--sensitive-info hash` option will replace all private details with a cryptographically secure hash.

 <Tabs groupId="os">